kosinix/raster/README.md

 [![Build Status](https://travis-ci.org/kosinix/raster.svg?branch=master)](https://travis-ci.org/kosinix/raster)

-An image processing library for Rust
+An image processing library for Rust.

+## Pre-Alpha Status

+Raster is currently in pre-alpha; There will be breaking changes between versions.
+The API will stabilize once it reaches 0.1.0.
+From then on it will follow semver.

 ## Documentation